 - Storage cluster is created.

-- ABGW-public role should be configured on network interface with public IP on node(s), which will be used for Gateway.
+- "Backup (ABGW) public" traffic type should be configured on infrastructure network assigned to network interface with public IP on node(s) which will be used for Gateway (ABGW-public role).
 NAT can be used if needed.

-- Acronis Cyber Cloud service provider administrator account is created and activated.
+- Acronis Cyber Protect Cloud service provider administrator account is created and activated.

 In any scenario Acronis data center should be also able to access service provider’s Acronis Cyber Infrastructure installation for proper usage calculation.